samuelmdev/project-management-app/README.md

 - **API access** - RESTful API for integrations
 - **Templates** - Project and workflow templates
 - **Advanced permissions** - More granular access control
+- **Additional integration** - By requests for essential integrations
 ---

 Built using Next.js, Supabase, and Tailwind CSS